dnorton/dev-notes/useful_unix_commands.md

 # useful unix commands
-_This is a compilation of commands that I have found particularly useful in a pinch._
+_This is a compilation of commands that I have found particularly useful in a pinch. :+1:_

 #### networking